August 24th, 2016

 STARRING: STEPHEN LANG; JANE LEVY; DYLAN MINNETTE; DANIEL ZOVATTO

 AMovieGuy.com’s RATING: 3 ½ Stars (Out of 4)

-In twenty years from now, I can see Don't Breathe being viewed as a classic thriller.
+In twenty years from now, I can see Don’t Breathe being viewed as a classic thriller.
 It grabs your attention on the premise alone: a group of friends decide to rob the house of a blind veteran, only to find out they chose the wrong guy to mess with.
-Director Fede Alvarez's sophomore effort (Evil Dead re-make) is a well constructed, map of suspense, where the characters senses come into play, and the prospects of death are capable in every step taken.
-In what has already been a strong year for horror and thriller films, Don't Breathe will be memorable for some time to come.
+Director Fede Alvarez’s sophomore effort (Evil Dead re-make) is a well constructed map of suspense, where the characters senses come into play, and the prospects of death are capable in every step they take.
+In what has already been a strong year for horror and thriller films, Don’t Breathe will be memorable for some time to come.

 The premise may be simple, but the stakes are entirely complex.
 Rocky (Jane Levy) dreams of getting away from her trailer park mother, the abandon houses of Detroit, and taking her little sister away to California.
 Along with two co-burglar friends- a neck tattoo sporting, scumbag of a boyfriend Money (Daniel Zovatto) and the hopeless romantic Alex (Goosebumps‘ Dylan Minnette), who would break into any home and steal just to be close to her.
 The trio look for one more score, where a tip from a fellow criminal reveals that this house inhabited by the blind man (Stephen Lang), made $300,000 on a settlement for the death of his daughter.
 Seems like an easy in-and-out job, that is till they get inside, and find out it’s not so simple to escape.